Alton line: The 1860s and 1870s

 By the end of the Crimean War in early 1856, the number of military personnel garrisoned at Aldershot was over 14,000, growing to over 29,000 that August.
-A horse bus service to Farnham began that year, but the town was not directly connected to the passenger railway network and the closest stations were at Tongham, and Farnborough.
+A horse-drawn omnibus service to Farnham began that year, but the town was not directly connected to the passenger railway network and the closest stations were at Tongham, and Farnborough.